SuviAnnina/SuviAnnina/README.md

 👉 I’ve pinned other favourites of mine on my front page, but feel free to have a look at my other repos as well!

-🐶 The pup on my picture is my rescue dog Tessa.
-She's very affectionate!
+❤️ The pup on my picture is my rescue dog Tessa.
 🤝 Want to connect?
 Add me on [LinkedIn](https://fi.linkedin.com/in/suvi-varjoranta-suvi200)!